 Articles

-Forthcoming April 2022 “What’s in a Name?
+April 2022 “What’s in a Name?
 Somatics and the Historical Revisionism of Thomas Hanna” Dance Research Journal.

 March 2022.
 “The Blurred Bodies of Matachines: Warburg’s Notes on a Colonial New Mexican Dance Drama” In Lightning Symbol and Snake Dance: Aby Warburg and Pueblo Art, Uwe Fleckner and Christine Chavez, eds.
 Berlin: Hatje Cantz.